MicrosoftDocs/Viva/Viva/insights/Use/insight-ona-measures.md

 audience: Admin
 ---

-# Organizational network analysis metrics
+# Network graph metrics

-The organizational network analysis (ONA) graphs that are used for some of the Workplace Analytics visual insights with Viva Insights use the influence metric to help you visualize and analyze relationships within your organization.
+The organizational network analysis (ONA) graphs that are used for some of the Workplace Analytics visual insights with Viva Insights use influence metrics to help you visualize and analyze relationships within your organization.

 The following is an example of an Employee empowerment graph.